 On November 25, 1980, ITOCHU's Tokyo Head Office building was completed.
 For nearly 45 years since then, many merchants have developed and nurtured a wide array of businesses from this very location, laying the foundation for the Company's present.
 This building has witnessed pivotal moments in ITOCHU's history-from times of existential crisis to achieving our first-ever Triple Crown, and through periods of dramatic change.
-Now, the time has come to bid farewell to this building hat has shared in our history.
-This cover conveys our strong determination to carry forward-into a new era for ITOCHU-the history we have built, step by step,
+Now, the time has come to bid farewell to this building that has shared in our history.
+This cover conveys our strong determination to carry forward-into a new era for ITOCHU-the history we have built, step by step, upon the countless tears and smiles of our merchants.

-Unchanging Values of "Sampo-yoshi" and Management Philosophy Developed over the Years Value Creation Cycle Mechanisms and Practices for Value Creation Business Portfolio Corporate Governance
+Unchanging Values of "Sampo-yoshi" and Management Philosophy Developed over the Years